Temblai

 Temblai Devi or Tryamboli (as known locally) is form of Renuka devi, an incarnation of Goddess Durga and the presiding deity of temple located on a hilltop in the eastern part of Kolhapur, Maharashtra, India.

 On account of the temple, the hillock on which the temple is located is known as Temblai hill.
-The temple complex has two temples, the bigger temple on the southern end is Temblai devi while the one on the north eastern side is a smaller one dedicated to Yamai devi.
+The temple complex has two temples, the bigger temple on the southern end is Temblai devi while the one on the northeastern side is a smaller one dedicated to Yamai devi.
 The location is flanked on the northern side by a road and the southern side by the territorial army quarters.
 Devotees, especially women visit the temple and pray to marry a man of their choice or if married, wish and pray for the long and healthy life of their husband.
-It is also a well known local tourist spot for visitors and locals.
+It is also a well-known local tourist spot for visitors and locals.
 The Temblai temple complex has been recognized as one of the many places to visit for tourists coming to the city.
 There exists another temple of Temblai devi near the Panchganga river at Kadamwadi a short distance away from this grand temple.

-The temple complex has a large idol of Ganpati in the open plateau section on the north eastern side of the temple.
+The temple complex has a large idol of Ganpati in the open plateau section on the northeastern side of the temple.
 Next to the Ganpati idol is a small commemorative bust statue of Chhatrapati Shivaji built by the Devasthan committee.
 The local authorities have developed this area with a small children's park.
 In the pre-independence era, the hillock was a centre for treating tuberculosis patients on account of fresh air winds blowing in over the hill.

-Another relatively lesser known temple of Goddess Temblai is located in the city on the banks of Panchaganga river at Kadamwadi on the north eastern side of the city.
+Another relatively lesser known temple of Goddess Temblai is located in the city on the banks of the Panchaganga river at Kadamwadi on the northeastern side of the city.